-Figure 5-24 The Forwarding menu
+Figure 4-24 The Forwarding menu

-There are four submenus under the Forwarding menu (shown in figure 5-24): Virtual Servers, Port Triggering, DMZ and UPnP.
+There are four submenus under the Forwarding menu (shown in Figure 4-24): Virtual Servers, Port Triggering, DMZ and UPnP.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-5.7.1 Virtual Servers
+4.7.1 Virtual Servers

 Virtual servers can be used for setting up public services on your LAN, such as DNS, Email and FTP.
 A virtual server is defined as a service port, and all requests from the Internet to this service port will be redirected to the computer specified by the server IP.
 Any PC that was used for a virtual server must have a static or reserved IP Address because its IP Address may change when using the DHCP function.
-You can set up virtual servers on this page, shown in figure 5-25:
+You can set up virtual servers on this page, shown in Figure 4-25:

-Figure 5-25 Virtual Servers
+Figure 4-25 Virtual Servers

-- Service Port The numbers of External Ports.
-You can type a service port or a range of service ports (the format is XXX - YYY, XXX is Start port, YYY is End port). - > IP Address The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status The status of this entry either Enabled or Disabled.
+- > Service Port The numbers of External Ports.
+You can type a service port or a range of service ports (the format is XXX YYY, XXX is the start port, YYY is the end port). - ➤ IP Address - The IP Address of the PC providing the service application. - Protocol The protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - Status The status of this entry either Enabled or Disabled.